Automatic authorization for California workers’ comp is in effect, but not all treatments qualify.

 - The treatment is addressed in the Medical Treatment Utilization Schedule (MTUS)

-- The physician is authorized as the predesignated physician or MPN provider
+- The physician must be authorized as the predesignated physician or MPN provider

-- The treatment is not be specifically excluded under LAB § 4610
+- The treatment must not be specifically excluded under LAB 4610

 Of the six, numbers 4 and 6 specifically address the treatment in question.
 When considering a treatment’s eligibility, providers should first ask: